Amalan-ConStat/PresidentialElection/Year1982/Election1982.md

 8116992 is more accurate than 8117025.
 Because the values are directly from the electorates than the tallied district tables.
-Exactly 33 extra votes are added because of mis calculation.
+Exactly 33 extra votes are added because of miscalculation.

 ### Colombo District

+The tallied table has 5 extra votes.

 ![](Fig21.JPG)